anoma/nspec/docs/architecture-2/ordering/consensus-homogeneous.md

 #### 1a-message: proposing a value

-Proposer proposes a next value by sending a $\onea$-message to the acceptors.
+A proposer proposes a next value by sending a $\onea$-message to the acceptors.
 The message carries a _unique_ ballot value, containing the proposed value to agree on and the round timestamp (round number).
 We assume that the set of all possible ballot values is linearly ordered.

+Proposers can safely propose any value at any time.
+However, the learner $\red\alpha$ will reach a decision more quickly if a proposal has a higher ballot than previous proposals, and a value that agrees with recent $\twoa$-messages.

 #### 1b-message: acknowledging receiving the proposal